In a development psychology course, the professor told us to find two things:

 – Read both the newspaper article and the research paper.

 – Evaluate the strengths and flaws of the study.
 (Some examples: How did the researchers select the sample, and was the sample size too small?
-How did the researchers define the concepts, phenomena, or behavior they were studying?
+How did the researchers define the concepts or phenomena they were studying?
 What were the weaknesses in the statistical analyses?)

-– Note discrepancies between the claims made in the study and the way the newspaper article reported these claims.
+– Note discrepancies between what the study actually found and the way the newspaper article reported the findings.

 This was an eye-opening assignment.
-It helped show me the profound effects of study design and statistics on research findings.
-And how newspaper articles can misrepresent these findings, usually in the headline and opening paragraph of the article – the parts needed for grabbing attention through bold claims.
+It helped show me the effects of study design and statistical analyses.
+And how newspaper articles misrepresent findings, usually in the headline and opening paragraph of the article – the parts needed for grabbing attention through bold claims.
 Also, the parts people usually don’t read past.